-Free Domestic Shipping on Orders $49+ .
+Free Domestic Shipping With Any Full Size Lux Liquid OR Orders $49+

 Great Debate: The Brush or The Sponge